wen11235/wen11235.github.io/_projects/2_ufo_project.md

 ## HW5: UFO Sightings in the United States Visualization

-This project presents two visualizations created using Python + Altair based on the BFRO Bigfoot sightings dataset.
+This project presents two visualizations created using Python + Altair based on the UFO sightings dataset.

 ---